-We compile a directory to assist people who are considering entering a care home in Derbyshire.
+We compile a directory to help people who are considering entering a care home in Derbyshire.

-The homes featured in this directory are either owned by ourselves, private sector proprietors, or voluntary sector organisations.
+The homes featured in this directory are either owned by us, private sector owners, or voluntary sector organisations.

 All care homes are registered by the Care Quality Commission (CQC) to ensure they comply with national minimum standards.